andrewjleung/billboard-to-spotify/README.md

 To generate a completely fresh and updated dataset, delete the files within the `bin` folder and regenerate the dataset.
 This may take a couple minutes.

+Sample files of each intermediate cached piece of data along with the final dataset are included:

+- `billboard_tracks.json` : track titles and artists fetched from Billboard
+- `track_ids.json` : track Spotify IDs fetched from the Spotify API search endpoint
+- `tracks.csv` : the final dataset with popularity and audio features metadata for each song